 • For example, all students in a school who took the 4th grade mathematics Georgia Milestones Form A assessment are a testing group.

-For the first year of this analysis, GOSA did not conduct a desktop audit to clear flagged schools.
-As such, all schools flagged using criteria above will be required to submit an inquiry form.
+\For the second year of this analysis, GOSA did conduct a desktop audit, but determined that all schools flagged using criteria above will be required to submit an inquiry form.

 Unusual Response Pattern Analysis Results